Dhruv-x7x/AM101-ML-Based-Spectral-Unmixing/week1/day7/notes.md

 $$x = \sum_{i=1}^M a_is_i + w = Sa + w$$

 where M is the number of endmembers, S is the matrix of endmembers and w is the error term representing additive noise.
 For N pixels we can write the vectorized formula as $X = SA + W$.
 Here A is the non-negative abundance matrix whose elements sum to one for physical realizability.

+#### Non-Linear Mixing Model

+The components in the mixture are "randomly distributed in a homogenous way".
+The incident ray can experience reflection with multiple substances and "the aggregate spectrum no longer upholds the linear proportion of the constituent substance spectrum."